Grow by ExampleMental ResetBreak the Loop: How to Make Faster Decisions (and Stop Overthinking Everything)

 A digital illustration shows a woman with long dark hair sitting at a desk, looking stressed as she writes on paper.
 Around her head float decision-related symbols, including a clock, checkmarks, and a scribbled thought bubble.
 The setting is styled with warm retro colors.

-Why Overthinking Loves a Good Decision
+Why Overthinking Loves Decisions

 1. Set a Micro-Deadline